saralam-evolvus/CRUD-APP/README.md

 # Angular-Spring-Boot-CRUD-Full-Stack-Application

-This application is to demonstrate create, read, update and delete the employee details using angular and spring-boot
+This application is to demonstrate create, read, update and delete the employee details using angular and spring-boot.

+##Setting up the local environment and workspace